avanetten/geospatial_uncertainty_vis/README.md

 ![Alt text](/example_plots/ellipse_uncertainty.png?raw=true "Optional Title")

 The above plot cannot convey the joint likelihood of an event at each position.
-The heat map is essentially a gaussian mixture model, and displays the joint probability that an event has occurred at a given grid square.
+The heat map below is essentially a gaussian mixture model, and displays the joint probability that an event has occurred at a given grid square.

 ![Alt text](/example_plots/gauss_probability_map.png?raw=true "Optional Title")

 We can use this probability map to more accurately convey positional uncertainty by assigning the alpha channel (i.e. opacity) as the probability map.
-The opacity in this final image is proportional to the probability that an event occured at that location, and more accurately conveys the true uncertainty in event location.
+The opacity in the final image below is proportional to the probability that an event occured at that location, and more accurately conveys the true uncertainty in event location.

 ![Alt text](/example_plots/gauss_uncertainty.png?raw=true "Optional Title")